Why zeolite for horses Protection against toxic contamination in animal feed

 9. Preservatives

-It is therefore crucial to carefully monitor feed quality and take measures such as the use of zeolite, which can help bind these contaminants in the feed and eliminate them from the horses' bodies to protect their health.
+It is therefore crucial to carefully monitor feed quality and take measures such as the use of zeolite, which can help bind these pollutants in the feed and eliminate them from the horses' bodies to protect their health.

 How can we protect our horses from these poisons?